 - Junior Lords Commissioners of the Treasury – other members of the government, usually government whips in the House of Commons

 10 Downing Street is the official residence of the First Lord of the Treasury, and not of the Prime Minister.
 Find out more about Number 10 Downing Street.

-There have been fourteen British Prime Ministers during The Queen’s reign: They are:
+There were fifteen British Prime Ministers during The Queen’s reign:

 2. Sir Anthony Eden 1955-57

 7. James Callaghan 1976-79